aakash55555/Microservice_SpringBoot/README.md

 # Microservice_SpringBoot

-##It is also enclosed in Docker and can run in the other systems easily.
+## It is also enclosed in Docker and can run in the other systems easily.

-##Basic CRUD Operations.
+## Basic CRUD Operations.

+## Hitting multiple HTTP end points like GET, POST, DELETE, and PUT.

 ## Swagger is used for hitting the end points.